 We now show how a continuous finite element (CG) discretization of the VEF drift-diffusion equation can be extracted from the DG framework presented above.
-An approximate inversion of this operator is one stage of the subspace correction preconditioner described in Section \ref{sec:subspace} that is used to efficiently solve the IP and BR2 VEF discretizations.
-This CG operator is also a VEF method itself and represents an extension to multiple dimensions, arbitrary-order, and curved meshes of the algorithm in \cite{two-level-independent-warsa}.
+An approximate inversion of this operator is one stage of the subspace correction preconditioner described in \S \ref{sec:subspace} that is used to efficiently solve the IP and BR2 VEF discretizations.
+This CG operator is also a VEF method itself and represents an extension of the algorithm in \cite{two-level-independent-warsa} to multiple dimensions, high-order, and curved meshes.
 A CG VEF method has fewer unknowns than an analogous DG method and requires simpler methods to solve the resulting linear system.
 We will show that this CG discretization has similar accuracy to DG and does not degrade convergence of the fixed-point iteration even in the asymptotic thick diffusion limit.
 However, it is unclear if using a continuous finite element space would negatively impact robustness and stability in the larger radiation-hydrodynamics multiphysics setting.

 Let $u,\varphi \in V_p$, the degree-$p$ continuous finite element space, then

 However, since the Eddington tensor is still discontinuous, we have that